ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/07-reusable-components.md

 +
 +    assert.ok(
 +      img.src.includes('-122.4194,37.7749,10'),
-+      'the src should include the lng,lat,zoom parameter'
++      'the src should include the lng,lat,zoom parameter',
 +    );
 +
 +    assert.ok(
 +      img.src.includes('150x120@2x'),
-+      'the src should include the width,height and @2x parameter'
++      'the src should include the width,height and @2x parameter',
 +    );
 +
 +    this.setProperties({